 Come talk to us on Twitter: @bigthinkagain

 Since 2008, Big Think has been sharing big ideas from creative and curious minds.
-Since 2015, the Think Again podcast has been taking us out of our comfort zone, surprising our guests and Jason Gots, your host, with unexpected conversation starters from Big Think’s interview archives.
-100 episodes in, like the universe itself, the show continues to expand and accelerate at speeds that boggle the imagination.
+The Think Again podcast takes us out of our comfort zone, surprising our guests and Jason Gots, your host, with unexpected conversation starters from Big Think’s interview archives.

 About Think Again – A Big Think Podcast: You’ve got 10 minutes with Einstein.
 What do you talk about?
 Black holes?
 Time travel?
 Why not gambling?
 The Art of War?
 Contemporary parenting?
 Some of the best conversations happen when we’re pushed outside of our comfort zones.
 Each week on Think Again, we surprise smart people you may have heard of with short clips from Big Think’s interview archives on every imaginable subject.
 These conversations could, and do, go anywhere.